AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 The NoSQL gods teach us to store data in a way that mirrors our application's functionality.
 This is often achieved by duplicating data so that it appears in multiple predefined sets for inexpensive retrieval.
 DynamoDB secondary indexes allow us to automatically duplicate items, using different attributes from the item as keys.

 This can get us a long way.
-However, it is common to delegate more complex queries to another supplementary system, such as Elasticsearch.
-DynamoDB remains the source of truth, but replicates to Elasticsearch via DynamoDB Streams and a Lambda function.
+However, it is common to delegate more complex queries to another supplementary system, such as Elasticsearch or MySQL.
+DynamoDB remains the source of truth, but replicates to secondary store via DynamoDB Streams and a Lambda function.

 In many cases, a hybrid solution is the right approach, particularly when the model is complex and too challenging to fit into DynamoDB.
 Perhaps the scale DynamoDB provides simply isn't needed for every single access pattern.